dbr-mylo/june-2025/docs/core-features/header-footer-zones-spec-V2.md

 # Token Support (MVP)

+Refer to [tokens-supported-in-template-spec.md](tokens-supported-in-template-spec.md) for a full list of supported tokens, their usage, fallback behavior, and resolution logic.

 | Token | Description | Editable By |
 |-------|-------------|-------------|
 | `{{document_title}}` | Document title entered by Contributor | ✅ |